 Located at the heart of Jungmun Tourist area, this hotel is surrounded by modern amenities but is still close to nature.
 It boasts a spa, an outdoor pool, a terrace and a wine bar for guests to enjoy.
 The rooms are spacious and air-conditioned and each features a minibar and a flat-screen TV.

-Best Luxury Hotel in Jungmun: Hyatt Regency Jeju
+Best Luxury Hotel in Jungmun: Parnas Hotel Jeju

-The Hyatt Regency Jeju is an elegant five-star hotel – and our pick for where to stay in Jungmun.
+The Parnas Hotel Jeju is an elegant five-star hotel – and our pick for where to stay in Jungmun.
 It is conveniently located near restaurants and shops, as well as the Teddy Bear Museum and Yeomiji Botanical Garden.
 This hotel also boasts a sauna, Jacuzzi and outdoor pool.

 Final Thoughts on Where to Stay in Jeju